sanfinity-Iot/openremote/User-Guide:-Connecting-to-a-Websocket-Server.md

 You now have a basic Websocket client protocol ready to be linked to by asset attributes; the protocol configuration status should show as `CONNECTED`.

+We'll now add a linked attribute to show the CO2 Level of the Living room:

 1. Select the following asset from the Asset tree `Tenant A -> Smart Building -> Apartment 1 -> Living Room`
 2. Click `Edit asset` in the top right